Archetypes are universal symbols. They are characters, themes, and settings that appear throughout literary works.

 In literature, the word archetype refers to something that feels universally applicable.
 For example, a character, setting, or action that represents a recognizable pattern.
 This might be a type of character who always acts in one particular way, a foreboding setting that represents a particular atmosphere, or even an action with recognizable consequences before it even happens.

 A very common archetypal character.
 This person is slightly outside the norm in any situation or group of people.
-They are unsatisfied with the status quo, dislike authority figures and are determined to make there own way through life.
+They are unsatisfied with the status quo, dislike authority figures, and are determined to make their own way through life.
 Consider Holden Caulfield from The Catcher in the Rye, Tom Sawyer, Dean Moriarty from One the Road, and Lisbeth Salander from The Girl with the Dragon Tattoo.

 The orphan is another common archetype.
 This character has a tragic backstory.
 They lack the support of a family and perhaps had to at some point depend on a distasteful and even cruel extended family member.
 They are great at overcoming obstacles because of all the suffering in their backstory.
 Consider Harry Potter from the Harry Potter novels, Cosette from Les Miserables, Jane Eyre from Charlotte Brontë’s masterpiece of the same name, Cinderella, Frodo Baggins from Lord of the Rings by J.R.R.
 Tolkien, and Batman.